Fair Market Value (FMV): What Is It and How Do You Calculate It?

 5. Get a home inspection to find out more about what affects your fair market value

-According to Paul Angrisano, a certified residential appraiser from Baton Rouge, Louisiana, every house usually has $2,000 to $3,000 worth of issues if they’re similar in age, quality, and condition, such as a water heater being at the end of its service life.
-But it’s the bigger things like your roof or heating system that can really affect the total value and your buyer’s financing decisions.
-A buyer typically orders a home inspection soon after they’ve submitted an offer.
+According to Paul Angrisano, a certified residential appraiser from Baton Rouge, Louisiana, every house usually has $2,000 to $3,000 worth of issues if they’re similar in age, quality, and condition, such as a water heater at the end of its service life.

 “If there’s one piece of advice I would give everybody all the time, it’s get a home inspection,” says Angrisano.
 “If you’re selling the house, it is way better to spend the $300 on that home inspection or whatever they’re charging for the complexity of the house you have, and know what the buyer’s home inspector is going to find and fix it,” says Angrisano.

-Whether you choose one or several of these methods, remember that many considerations go into calculating FMV, and it’s not a one size fits all.
+Whether you choose one or several of these methods, remember that many considerations go into calculating FMV, and it’s not a one-size-fits-all.

 How to calculate the market value of property